ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/248_Licenses.md

 # How to get Zorro S (free)

-The quickest way, of course, is ordering a permanent Zorro S license, or a monthly or annual subscription on the [Zorro download page](https://zorro-project.com/download.php).
+The quickest way, of course, is ordering a Zorro S license, or a monthly or annual subscription on the [Zorro download page](https://zorro-project.com/download.php).
 Your payment will be used to fund Zorro development and add new Zorro features.
-There are some alternative ways to get a free Zorro S license:
+However there are some alternative ways to get Zorro S for free:

 *   **Contribute something substantial** to the user community, such as an [API plugin](brokerplugin.md) for a broker, feed, or platform.
 It should be coded in C/C++, and the source code should be available.
 Contact support@opgroup.de for reviewing your plugin and getting a free Zorro S subscription.

 *   Find a Zorro bug in a release candidate.
 If you discover a new and serious software malfunction prior to the official release, you'll get a free 3 months Zorro S subscription or - if you have Zorro S already - 3 months free support.
 For identifying and reporting bugs, look [here](bugs.md).

+*   Help other users on the [User Forum](https://opserver.de/ubb7/ubbthreads.php?ubb=cfrm&c=1).
+Any 100 substantial posts on the forum since August 2025 get you a free 3 months Zorro S subscription or - if you have Zorro S already - 3 months free support.

  *   If you are a **charitable, non-religious organization** under tax-exemption status such as IRC 501(c)(3), you are eligible for a free Zorro S subscription.
 Please contact support@opgroup.de with a description of your organization and a scan of your IRC document for review.

-A Zorro S subscription is automatically verified about once a day at Zorro start.
+A Zorro S subscription is automatically verified about once per day at Zorro start.
 The verification process requires Internet connection.
-It does not send any personal data.
-A live trading session is not affected by verification or by an expired license.
+It only reads the license data from our server, but does not send any data.
+The license is only verified at start, so a live trading session won't be affected by verification or by an expired license.
 A permanent or infinite Zorro S license does not use online verification and can run on a machine that is not connected to the Internet.

 # Zorro redistribution licenses